 Timeline.
 The pre-proposal is to be presented to the doctoral committee at or near the completion of the Ph.D. course work, and preferably at the end of their second year.
-The theoretical and methodological portions of the comprehensive examination should be completed during the third year in the program.
+The comprehensive examination itself should be completed during the third year in the program.

-Time to completion of the degree is determined by the date of the comprehensive examination; per Graduate College policies and procedures, students must complete all doctoral program requirements within five years of passing the comprehensive exam.
+Time to completion of the degree is determined by the date of the comprehensive examination; students must complete all doctoralprogram requirements within five years of passing the comprehensive exam.